2447328758/socketResponseHttpRequest/README.md

 ## The author

-I'm just a college student form China with poor English and poor coding skills.I create the small app for fun and during my coding, I refered many others' codes and struggled to find articles about HTTP beacause the articles I searched onliner more likely to talk about some packaged http tools like Spring.
+I'm just a college student form China with poor English and poor coding skills.I create the small app for fun and during my coding, I refered many others' codes and struggled to find articles about HTTP beacause the articles I searched online more likely to talk about some packaged http tools like Spring.
 But I just want to learn about how datas are trasported in socket.

 The porject is not only done just with me but also who writes the code I refered and writes the blogs I read.
 And I'm thankful to all of them.

-***Last but not least, I'm realy expected to recieved advices about wheater my English writing or the code skills.
-Also, I beg your understanding and forgiveness for my some umcomfortable but not indended expressions in the passage for it's the first time to post online in English.***
+***Last but not least, I'm realy expected to recieve advices about wheather my English writing or the code skills.
+Also, I beg your understanding and forgiveness for my some umcomfortable but not indended expressions in the passage for it's my first time to post online in English.***

 ## com.FileTransfer
-FileTransfer is an experiment for my test that to create a tool to transport files throw LAN with Http protocol.It show how http works.
+FileTransfer is an experiment for my test to create a tool to transport files throw LAN with Http protocol.It shows how http works.
 - Request
   The format of request is as follows: